Picture Vocabulary

 Where are these used?

-Musical instruments are used in various settings like concerts, schools, and religious ceremonies for entertainment, education, and cultural rituals.
+Musical instruments are used in various settings, such as concerts, schools, and religious ceremonies, for entertainment, education, and cultural rituals.
 They play a key role in creating music for movies, events, and celebrations.
 Instruments also serve therapeutic purposes in music therapy sessions.

 These are classified based on their manufacturing or the sound they produce, so here is the classification.